Devansh-Dave/Devansh-Dave/README.md

 - 👋 Hi, I’m @Devansh-Dave
-- 👀 I’m interested in Competitive Coding
+- 👀 I’m interested in Python and OpenCV
-- 🌱 I’m currently learning Python and ML
+- 🌱 I’m currently learning Embedded Systems
 - 💞️ I’m looking to collaborate on real time projects as well as in hackathons
 - 📫 Reach me on devanshdave26@gmail.com